snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 A standard segmented regression model for interrupted time series requires 3 variables aside from the intercept term: (1) an existing trend, (2) a level change, and (3) a trend change.

+The existing level?

+The pre-existing trend per quarter?

+The estimated level change following the prior authorization policy?

+The estimated change in the trend per quarter following the policy change?

 * Check for and address autocorrelation: use the standard regression results to assess whether autocorrelation is present and, if so, determine what parameters to use in modelling